congomongo/congomongo/readme.markdown

 ```clojure
 (m/set-write-concern conn :journaled)
 ```
-These are the new, official write concerns as of release 0.4.0, using the 2.10 Java driver.
-The earlier write concerns are shown in parentheses and are deprecated as of the 0.4.0 release.
-* :errors-ignored will not report any errors - fire and forget (:none)
+These are the official write concerns, more details about them can be found in the [WriteConcern javadoc](https://mongodb.github.io/mongo-java-driver/3.6/javadoc/com/mongodb/WriteConcern.html).
-* :unacknowledged will report network errors - but does not wait for the write to be acknowledged (:normal - this was the default prior to 0.4.0)
+* :unacknowledged will report network errors - but does not wait for the write to be acknowledged
-* :acknowledged will report key constraint and other errors - this is the default (:safe, :strict was deprecated in 0.1.9)
+* :acknowledged will report key constraint and other errors - this is the default
-* :journaled waits until the primary has sync'd the write to the journal (:journal-safe)
+* :journaled waits until the primary has sync'd the write to the journal
-* :fsynced waits until a write is sync'd to the filesystem (:fsync-safe)
+* :fsynced waits until a write is sync'd to the filesystem
-* :replica-acknowledged waits until a write is sync'd to at least one replica as well (:replicas-safe, :replica-safe)
+* :replica-acknowledged waits until a write is sync'd to at least one replica as well
-* :majority waits until a write is sync'd to a majority of replica nodes (no previous equivalent)
+* :majority waits until a write is sync'd to a majority of replica nodes

 #### specify a read preference
 You can pass a simple read preference (without tags) to each function accepting read preferences.
 This may look like: